Particular/docs.particular.net/nservicebus/ravendb/installation.md

 ## Upgrading RavenDB

-To upgrade an existing RavenDB installation refer to the [RavenDB website article describing the upgrade process](http://ravendb.net/docs/search/latest/csharp?searchTerm=server-administration%20upgrade).
+To upgrade an existing RavenDB installation refer to the [RavenDB upgrade process](http://ravendb.net/docs/search/latest/csharp?searchTerm=server-administration%20upgrade).

 It is highly recommended to backup all databases before upgrading.

 ## Which versions of RavenDB are compatible?

-For a more detailed overview over the compatibility to RavenDB see also the [version compatibility](/nservicebus/ravendb/version-compatibility.md) documentation.
+For a more detailed overview over the compatibility see [RavenDB version compatibility](/nservicebus/ravendb/version-compatibility.md).

 [NServiceBus.RavenDB](https://www.nuget.org/packages/NServiceBus.RavenDB) greater or equal Version 3.0.0 requires RavenDB Version 3.0 build 3660 or higher build number for Version 3.0.

 [NServiceBus.RavenDB](https://www.nuget.org/packages/NServiceBus.RavenDB) smaller than Version 3.0.0 requires RavenDB Version 2.5 build 2908 or higher build number for Version 2.5.

-NOTE: If RavenDB 2.0 is already installed from a previous NServiceBus Version 4.0 or prior version and want to run Version 2.5, it can be uninstalled by finding the `Raven.Server.exe` executable on the machine and running it from the command line with /uninstall.
-[Read this document](uninstalling-v4.md) for full removal instructions.
+NOTE: If RavenDB 2.0 is already installed from a previous NServiceBus Version 4.0 or prior version and want to run Version 2.5, it can be uninstalled by finding the `Raven.Server.exe` executable on the machine and running it from the command line with `/uninstall`.
+See [Uninstalling RavenDB](uninstalling-v4.md) for full removal instructions.
 Note that the Version 2.5 download will be unlicensed, so a copy of the license.xml file will need to be taken from the Version 2.0 installation folder to the Version 2.5 installation folder.
 Contact Particular Software and request a Version 2.5 license file, or use a custom license file.

 NServiceBus Version 4.0 is tested and compatible with RavenDB Version 2261 and RavenDB Version 2.